PFAS (Per- and Polyfluoroalkyl Substances)

 PFAS (per- and polyfluoroalkyl substances) are a large group of manmade chemicals that repel oil and water.
 They have been used since the 1940s to make products water-, grease-, and stain-resistant.
 Some PFAS take centuries to break down in the environment.
 This is why they are called “forever chemicals.”
 Some PFAS break down and form other PFAS.
 PFAS that don’t break down build up in and pollute the environment.

 People can be exposed to PFAS by eating food, drinking water, accidentally ingesting dust, or breathing air polluted with PFAS.
 PFAS can also build up in our bodies.
-While more research is needed, studies have shown certain PFAS can contribute to negative health effects.
+Studies have shown certain PFAS can contribute to negative health effects.

 Health Risks